 Surfing the web in an unfamiliar browser is like trying to tango while you’re wearing someone else’s shoes.
 It can be done, but it ain’t pretty.
 Here are direct links for Chrome, Firefox, and Opera if Edge isn’t your thing.

-Chrome has been our go-to pick for years, but a resurgent Opera usurped Google’s browser in our most recent round of web browser testing.
-It’s the best browser you can use right now, if you don’t mind breaking away from Chrome.
+Chrome has been our go-to pick for years, but the Chromium-based version of Microsoft's Edge upset the long-time champion in our most recent round of web browser testing.
+Edge is the best browser you can use right now if you don’t mind breaking away from Chrome, and better yet, it's Windows 10's default.
 If your tastes lean more exotic, you could always dabble with one of these 10 obscure, highly specialized browsers, too.

 Set up your new PC’s security